Broken promises put more people at risk of domestic violence in COVID-19 Europe

 Over the last decade, dozens of European countries have committed to preventing and combating all forms of violence against women.

 Since 2011, 34 governments have ratified the Council of Europe’s Istanbul Convention – which is the world’s first binding treaty to prevent and combat violence against women, from marital rape to female genital mutilation.

 By signing and ratifying the convention, countries agree, among other things, to “provide for the setting-up of appropriate, easily accessible shelters in sufficient numbers”.
 The Council of Europe has defined this as having shelter spaces for at least one woman and her children for every 10,000 inhabitants.

 Across Europe, more than 60% of such spaces are not available, according to a 2019 report from the NGO Women against Violence Europe (WAVE).

 Only Luxembourg, Malta, Norway and Slovenia have met this target, along with Liechtenstein, which has signed the convention but not ratified it.

 WAVE looked at the situation in 46 European countries in their network regardless of whether they signed up to these promises, describing how the convention “still sets a critical standard for service provision which all countries should follow".

-Italy, the currently the European country hardest hit by COVID-19, was already lacking an estimated 87% of its recommended shelter beds, according to the report.
-It ratified the treaty in 2013, and has been under a national lockdown since March.
+Italy, currently the European country hardest hit by COVID-19 and which has been under a national lockdown since March, was already lacking an estimated 87% of its recommended shelter beds, according to the report.
+It ratified the treaty in 2013.

 When women in Ukraine took to the streets on 8 March to mark International Women’s Day, they demanded that their government ratify the convention.
 This country is lacking approximately 97% of these recommended shelter spaces.